IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 The "download all" API downloads as many files as possible from a dataset as a zipped bundle.

+By default, tabular files are downloaded in their "archival" form (tab-separated values).
+To download the original files (Stata, for example), add ``format=original`` as a query parameter.

 There are a number of reasons why not all of the files can be downloaded:

 - Some of the files are restricted and your API token doesn't have access (you will still get the unrestricted files).